THE popularity of Scalextric sets helped to put toymaker Hornby’s sales into the fast lane over Christmas.

 The company said: “We are delighted that the appeal of our products remains strong.”

-Chairman Neil Johnson said in yesterday’s trading update: “Sales were encouraging in the important pre-Christmas period and indeed in the early weeks of 2010.
+Chairman Neil Johnson said of the trading update: “Sales were encouraging in the important pre-Christmas period and indeed in the early weeks of 2010.

 “This should ensure a positive final quarter to the financial year as retailers replenish their stocks.